jonrandy/turboprop/README.md

 ```

-Currently, when the libray is loaded, the standard behaviours shown above get added to `Array.prototype` - resulting in ANY array gaining the ability to behave like this.
-The downside of this is the normal behaviour of an array when being coerced to a string - is lost.
-I may yet decide to switch off this default behaviour as it could obviously break existing code relying on the standard 'coercion to string' functionality of arrays.
+If you would like the above standard behaviours to be added to `Array.prototype` - giving in ANY array gaining the ability to behave like this with other arrays, objects, and strings - simply call `initialiseGlobally()`.

-**IMPORTANT**: This is really still an alpha version, and the interfaces **may** change before a more stable version lands.
-If you intend to use this in a project, probably best to wait a little.

 ## Why was this built?